tsubasakong/mcp-hfspace/README.md

 ![Image Generation Comparison](./2024-12-05-flux-shuttle.png)

-### Example 2 - Image Recognition (Upload Image)
+### Example 2 - Vision Model (Upload Image)

-We'll use `big-vision/paligemma-hf` to ask a question of an image.
+We'll use `merve/paligemma-hf` (https://huggingface.co/spaces/merve/paligemma2-vqav2) to query an image.
 In this case, we specify the filename which is available in the Working Directory: we  don't want to upload the Image directly to Claude's context window.
-So, we can ask Claude:
+So, we can prompt Claude:

-`paligemma to identify who is in the picture "bowie.jpg"` -> `Text Output: david bowie`
+`use paligemma to identify who is in the picture "bowie.jpg"` -> `Text Output: david bowie`

-Note that Claude fails this this test and PaliGemma passes it (this is from their example page).

 _If you are uploading something to Claude's context use the Paperclip Attachment button, otherwise specify the filename for the Server to send directly._

 ### Example 3 - Text-to-Speech (Download Audio)

-In _Claude Desktop Mode_, the audio file is saved in the WORK_DIR, and Claude is.
+In _Claude Desktop Mode_, the audio file is saved in the WORK_DIR, and Claude is notified of the creation.
 If not in desktop mode, the file is returned base64 encoded to the Client (useful if it supports embedded Audio attachments).

 ![Voice Production](./2024-12-08-mcp-parler.png)